 It allows you to identify areas of improvement

 It is good to have a foolproof recruitment strategy in place.
 However, if you are to keep attracting top talents and hiring the right people, it is paramount that you keep improving the hiring strategy for the better.
 Do you need to write more detailed job descriptions?
 Do you need more people from different backgrounds in the hiring panel?
 What technology can enhance your hiring process?
 It is only when you are actively involved in the hiring process that you can spot any loopholes.
 Moreover, that is the first step toward improving your hiring process.

 Sets the bar high for new hires’ performance

 It is important for new hires to hit the ground running to avoid hurting team productivity.
 That is why it is critical to have a robust onboarding process.
 An immersive onboarding process sets the new hires up for success from the word go.
 It also meshes them into the bigger picture of the company culture, teamwork, and collaboration, as well as the company goals, vision, and mission.
 When you are involved in the onboarding process, you can be able to gauge the commitment of the new hires to the company’s vision and mission.
 Moreover, when they see you in the process, you can influence them to buy into the vision and mission to increase their engagement and commitment.

 While it can be tempting to leave the entire hiring process to a panel, it pays to actively engage yourself in the process.
-It is important in identifying individuals who will benefit your company.
+The round of pi behavioral assessment will benefit your company.
 In addition, it gives the opportunity to identify areas that need improvement as well as sharpen your hiring skills.
 Getting involved also increases candidates’ engagement before and after hiring.